2025-26 Edition

 Principles of optics and photonics, integration of optical components into systems and devices, and analysis of physiological signals obtained from Biophotonics measurements.

-Prerequisite: PHYS 7E or PHYS 3C
+Prerequisite: PHYSICS 7E or PHYSICS 3C.

 BME 137.
 Introduction to Biomedical Imaging.
 4 Units.